TradeMonkey-io/TradeMonkey-io/README.md

 ### Disclaimer
-The content on this channel is not financial advice and for informational purposes only.
+The content provided by TradeMonkey is not financial advice and for informational purposes only.
 Always do your own research before investing.
-TradeMonkey does assume liability for any financial losses that might occur.
+TradeMonkey does not assume liability for any financial losses that might occur.